 Kevin Hallock, Cornell University

-Given these circumstances, why would an executive team and board of directors at a public company ever elect to consider, let alone go through with a spin-off?
+Given these circumstances, why would an executive team and board of directors at a public company ever consider, let alone go through with a spin-off?

 While there are numerous incentives and factors at play, it really boils down to a few key drivers:

-- Legacy management team is interested in creating value, or
+- The legacy management team is interested in creating value, or

-- A new management team comes in with a fresh set of eyes and without the typical institutional imperative mindset
+- A new management team comes in with a fresh set of eyes and without the historical institutional imperative mindset

 - Activist investor pushes management publicly or behind the scenes